Living Labs (LL) supports creative projects, social venture, and entrepreneurship driven by art and design.

 Design for Startups: Operating since 2013, Design for Startups is a new model for situating designers in startups where they work on applied design projects over 12 weeks.
 Past partners: GrowLab, HIGHLINE, British Columbia Innovation Council (BCIC), Natural Sciences and Engineering Research Council (NSERC), and 30+ startups.

-Ten Different Things (2017-2018) invites artists to create new works in the spirit of free inquiry at the intersection of public art, community engagement, and civic process.
-Projects will be temporary and take a variety of forms—events, installations, residencies, interventions—and will explore conditions of how culture is experienced in Vancouver or provoke new visions of art and civic life.
-Ten projects will be realized throughout 2017-2018.
-Curated by Kate Armstrong, the series is a collaboration between the City of Vancouver Public Art Program, CityStudio Vancouver, and Living Labs at Emily Carr University of Art + Design.
+Ten Different Things invited artists to create new works in the spirit of free inquiry at the intersection of public art, community engagement and civic process.
+Realized throughout 2017-2018, the ten artist-initiated temporary projects took a variety of forms—events, installations, residencies, interventions—and explored conditions of how culture is experienced in Vancouver or provoked new visions of art and civic life.
+Curated by Kate Armstrong, the series is a collaboration between the City of Vancouver Public Art Program, CityStudio Vancouver and Living Labs at Emily Carr University of Art + Design.

-The Shumka Centre for Creative Entrepreneurship is about fostering the movement of creative people into systems and situations where their work and ideas can have the most impact.
-Developed by Living Labs, the Centre will launch in 2017 and will act as a hub for activities relating to entrepreneurship and enterprise at Emily Carr, aiming to establish a place where people can find community, knowledge, and connection to the resources they need to launch their projects in the world.
+The Shumka Centre for Creative Entrepreneurship fosters the movement of creative people into systems and situations where their work and ideas can have the most impact.
+Developed by Living Labs, the Centre has launched in 2017 to act as a hub for activities relating to entrepreneurship and enterprise at Emily Carr University with the aim of establishing a place where creatives can find community and knowledge, as well as a connection to the resources they need to launch their projects in the world– whether those are products, companies, events, curatorial initiatives, non-profit organizations or other initiatives.
+The Shumka Centre was awarded a three year grant from the Vancouver Foundation in 2018.

 The Neighbourhood Time Exchange | Downtown Prince George (2016-2017) is an artist residency model developed by Justin Langlois that operates on a simple principle: for every hour an artist spends in their studio, they contribute an hour of volunteer time working with a Community Partner.
 This residency uses the concept of time banking, in which artists and community members work together for mutual benefit.
 Community Partners provide ideas, their expertise on the needs of the city, and a context for the artist.
 Artists provide their vision, their unique perspectives, and their specialized skills.